fboender/sla/README.md

 The `doc` rule converts a Markdown file to a manual page. `entr` watches all changes to `*.1.md` files in the project, and if any of them change, it executes `sla doc` to regenerate all man pages.

+#### 'install' rule

+If you have a rule called "install", and you also want to use the `install` unix tool to install software, you'll end up with an endless loop, unless you specify that you want to use the system's `install` and not the shell function you just wrote.
+You can use `env` for that:

+    install () {
+        env install -m 755 ./sla "$DEST"
+    }

 ## Installation